-When faced with adversity, being resourceful emerges as a critical coping mechanism for resilient school leaders, as demonstrated by the experiences of School Heads A and C. When faced with budget limits and little external support, School Head A's resourcefulness reveals itself in strategic allocation of existing resources, creatively utilizing community partnerships, and developing cost-effective solutions to ensure the school's smooth operation.
+When faced with adversity, being resourceful emerges as a critical coping mechanism for resilient school leaders, as demonstrated by the experiences of School Heads A and C. When faced with budget limits and little external support, School Head A's resourcefulness reveals itself in the strategic allocation of existing resources, creatively utilizing community partnerships, and developing cost-effective solutions to ensure the school's smooth operation.
 School Head C recognizes the limitations of relying primarily on Maintenance and Other Operating Expenses (MOOE) in solving the situation of classroom shortage.
 Recognizing the need for a more holistic strategy, the resilient leader engages the school community and seeks support from the Barangay, demonstrating a resourceful and collaborative problem-solving approach.
-This strategic initiative emphasizes the need of looking beyond current resources and cultivating community relationships in order to solve educational problems.
+This strategic initiative emphasizes the need to look beyond current resources and cultivate community relationships to solve educational problems.